plone/ploneorg.core/README.rst

 note::

-    At the moment only the Github and the Pypi stats are available.
+    At the moment only the Github, Pypi, Stackoverflow and Twitter stats are available.

-Ststs receiver view
+Stats receiver view
 -------------------

 The site has a view **update-contributor-data** that has the job of update all